balaenazhao/GalliformesBareParts/README.md

 ## Correlation Tests and Data Validation (CorrelationTests)
 The CorrelationTests folder contains R scripts **correlation_test.R** and data file to perform Pearson/Spearman correlation tests.
 ### Test collinearity among variables
-Since some variables may be highly correlated with each other, we performed pairwise correlation tests for the predictor and responses variables.
+Since some variables may be highly correlated with each other, we performed pairwise correlation tests for the predictor and responses variables and excluded ones that are highly correlated with others from the following analysis.
 ### Validation of bare part scores
 We validated our bare part scores to demonstrate that our subjective estimates are reliable by comparing them with scores from two independent studies (Smith 2014 & Buchholz 1991).